rwblokzijl/Msc-thesis-EuroToken/thesis.md

 By building the EuroToken app on IPv8 we could build on the Bluetooth transfer features to implement the offline transfer of funds.
-In order to test this implementation and showcase the offline transfer capabilities of the EuroToken system, we conducted a trail away from civilisation.
+In order to test this implementation and showcase the offline transfer capabilities of the EuroToken system, we conducted a trial away from civilisation.
 As showcased in Figure
 \ref{offline_trial}, in the mountains of Norway, away from all network connectivity, we conducted a transfer of funds using the Bluetooth connect feature of the superapp.